ibowditch/userdocs/internal.md

 - Confirm that the PI hostname is set to the brigade/tenant name and change if needed

-- Set up access to remote.it
+- Set up access to remote.it (!!
+Make sure quotes are right if doing copy/paste !!!)
   - REMOTE_IT_CODE="D95F00F0-3DDC-5535-9D47-CF7BBFD8C5A4"
   - ! [ -d /etc/remoteit ] && R3_REGISTRATION_CODE=$REMOTE_IT_CODE sh -c "$(curl -L https://downloads.remote.it/remoteit/install_agent.sh)"